An additive application of the resonance method: Introduction and main results

 In 2003 Soundararajan \cite[Lemma 2.1]{Soundararajan_2003} showed that, for any integers $L,M,N\geq2$, any set $\mathcal{M}\subseteq\mathbb{N}$ with cardinality $M$ such that $2|\lambda_m-\lambda_N|\leq{\lambda_N}$, $m\in\mathcal{M}$, any $\beta\in\mathbb{R}$ and any $X\geq2$,

-He then employed the above inequality, Voronoi's summation formula and certain information on the anatomy of integers to prove extreme results for Dirichlet's divisor problem and Gauss' circle problem.
+He then employed the above inequality, Vorono\"i's summation formula and certain information on the anatomy of integers to prove extreme results for Dirichlet's divisor problem and Gauss' circle problem.
 That is, if

 where $d(n)$ denotes the number of divisors of $n$ and $r(n)$ the number of ways of writing $n$ as the sum of two integer squares, then \cite[Theorem 1.1]{Soundararajan_2003}